Supercolony-net/PSPs/PSPs/drafts/psp-30.md

     "",
     " Returns `TokenNotExists` error if `id` is not exist.", "",
-    " Returns `NotApproved` error if `from` doesn't have allowance for transferring.", "",
     " Returns `SafeTransferCheckFailed` error if `to` doesn't accept transfer."
   ],
   "mutates": true,